jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-03.md

 "Then we'll figure it out together."

 We did.
 Badly at first—stepping on each other's feet, laughing at our complete lack of coordination.
 But gradually, we found a rhythm.
-His hand at the small of my back.
-My arms around his neck.
+His hand at the small of my back, warm through the silk of my dress.
+My arms around his neck, fingers brushing the hair at his nape.
 Swaying more than actually dancing, but together.

 Around us, the entire senior class was dancing.
 Couples who'd been together for years, brand new couples, groups of friends dancing together, people who came alone dancing in clusters.
 Everyone just existing in the moment.